2019 Dauphin County

-The Dauphin County Board of Commissioners and Planning Commission invite you to submit your entries for the seventh annual Premier Project Awards.
+The Dauphin County Board of Commissioners and Planning Commission invite you to submit your entries for the 2019 Premier Project Awards.

 This annual awards program acknowledges and encourages planning excellence in Dauphin County, recognizing projects that meet the community, environmental and economic goals of the county’s comprehensive plan.

 Individuals, organizations, municipalities, public authorities, developers and public/private partnerships may submit applications for plans, studies and projects -- completed in Dauphin County in 2017, 2018 or 2019 -- in which they were principally involved in design, development or implementation.
 Entries that did not win in 2017 or 2018 are eligible again in 2019.